herenow/cratejs/README.md

 CrateJS
 =======

 A simple driver to access your Crate data storage.
+There are still some things todo.
+But for now you can do some basic queries following the usage example.

 Installation